DynamicaBot/DynamicaWebsite/docs/formatting.md

 One of the coolest features of the bot is changing the channel name to the current activity.
 If you want to edit the template simply use `@@game@@` to insert the games that are currently being played.

+## Member Count

+To display the member count of the channel use `@@num@@`.

+## Plurals

+The string `<<person/people>>` indicates what word to use depending on how many people are currently in the channel.
+If there is one person in the channel it will return `person` but if there's anything else it will return `people`.
+You can replace these words with anything you want provided that it's surrounded by << and >> and seperated by a slash.

 ## Numbers

 Number formatting changes depending on what channel number you're in.